Srđan Babić: Red Star Belgrade

 On 7 July 2017, Babić made a one-year loan deal with Serbian SuperLiga club Red Star Belgrade.
 In the mid-season of the 2017–18 campaign, Red Star purchased his contract and Babić signed with the club permanently for a fee of €800,000.
 On 9 February 2018, Babić signed a new four-year contract with Red Star Belgrade.
 Babić scored his first goal for Red Star in 5–2 away victory over Mladost Lučani on 1 April 2018, on Slavoljub Srnić's assist from corner kick.
 On 12 August 2018, Babić scored in 3–0 home win against Spartak Subotica.

 Almería

 On 30 August 2021, Babić returned to Spain after agreeing to a one-year loan deal with UD Almería in the second division.
 The following 5 June, after contributing with the club's promotion to La Liga as champions, he signed a permanent contract until 2026.

+Spartak Moscow

+On 21 August 2023, Babić signed a three-year contract with Russian Premier League club Spartak Moscow.

 International career

 Babić represented Serbia at the 2014 UEFA Under-19 Championship, as the team was eliminated in the semi-final by Portugal.
 He was also a regular member of the team that won the 2015 FIFA U-20 World Cup.

-In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
+Babić made his senior debut for Serbia in a September 2022 Nations League game against Sweden. and in November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in a group stage match against Cameroon, coming on as a sub in 78th minute, replacing Miloš Veljković.